-Delia oversees the American Public Power Association's regulatory, government relations, and communications functions.
-She has been general counsel for the Association since 2014.
-She helps with energy policy formulation and advocates before the Federal Energy Regulatory Commission (FERC), federal courts, and other energy policy forums.
-Delia heads the Association’s Public Power Forward initiative to prepare member utilities for the evolving energy future.
+Delia is a member of the American Public Power Association's (APPA) executive leadership team.
+She oversees APPA's regulatory, government relations, and communications functions.
+She also serves as the organization's chief legal officer.
+Delia leads energy policy formulation and advocacy before federal agencies, including the Federal Energy Regulatory Commission, the Environmental Protection Agency, Department of Energy, and others, federal courts, and other energy policy forums.
+Delia works with senior leadership on the strategic direction of APPA.
 In 2016, Delia was recognized by Trending 40 as one of DC's top 40 in-house lawyers for corporations and non-profits.